demisto/content-docs/docs/contributing/marketplace.md

    In the form you may include notes describing the essence of the update, or an updated demo video link, which will be displayed in a comment on the pull request after the changes are successfully pushed to GitHub.

 5. Once the changes are pushed to your branch, you will receive an notification via email.

+## Notes

+1. In addition to the resubmission option described above, there are other ways to update a content pack that you contributed and is already on a GitHub pull request: you can to either modify the files directly on the pull request, or close the pull request and create a new contribution that includes your changes.

+2. The contribution mode selection dropdown will only appear if content items that were part of your contribution were detected as originating from existing sources (for example, you created a new automation in the UI by clicking "Duplicate Automation").

+3. When updating an existing pack, the pack options are determined and populated by the content items included in your contribution.
+For example, if you were to duplicate the `AbuseIPDB` integration and save the duplicate with your changes as `AbuseIPDB_copy`. **Note**: the default name applied to duplicated content appends `_copy` to the original name.
+This is important because it indicates to us that this most likely contains a modification to existing content.
+In our example, the pack to which the `AbuseIPDB` integration belongs, `AbuseIPDB`, will appear as an option in the dropdown for updating content.